 In other words, if you’re not careful and don’t have savings, you might be looking at a cash flow challenge in your budget for around two to six months, depending on the particularities of the country and your personal habits and lifestyle demands and aspirations.

 Reason 2: EU salary payment rules

-Most people assume that as of month one you’ll get your full EU salary with all the allowances and other payments.
+Most people assume that as of the first month they will get the full EU salary with all the allowances and other payments.
 This is usually not the case.

 Always consult with HR in detail and make friends with a more experienced colleague that can help you to understand the system and whom to contact to facilitate things.